-The whole basis of NYFW is outfits, right?
+The whole basis of NYFW are outfits, right?
 So planning out outfits in advance was definitely a lifesaver, especially since days get filled up quickly!

 I initially reached out to some brands to collab on some outfits for New York Fashion Week (more on reaching out to brands here), but ultimately decided to save those outfits for other travels and go VINTAGE for NYFW.

-Having an idea on what to wear and researching ahead of time what was expected to be worn helped, but the biggest takeaway I learned while being in New York was wear whatever you want, and if you rock confidence in it, others will follow suit.
+Having an idea of what to wear and researching ahead of time what was expected to be worn helped, but the biggest takeaway I learned while being in New York was wearing whatever you want, and if you rock confidence in it, others will follow suit.